VR/XR/AR in Action

-Buying glasses online is problematic, since finding the right fit using photos does not work much of the time.
+Buying a pair glasses online is problematic, since finding the right look for you using photos does not work much of the time.

-Warby Parker thinks it came up with a better way, rolling out a new feature in 2019 on its app called Virtual Try-On.
-The feature uses an iPhone’s augmented-reality capabilities and selfie camera to slap a digital pair of glasses on a person’s face.
-The company, which helped pioneer online glasses shopping, is part of a growing set of e-retailers who are using augmented reality to improve the online shopping experience and take the guesswork out of certain purchases.
-Warby Parker said it uses Apple’s ARKIt augmented-reality software and TrueDepth camera tech with its own mix of software to power Virtual Try-On.
+Warby Parker thinks it has come up with a better way, by rolling out a new feature in its app called Virtual Try-On.
+The feature uses an iPhone’s AR capabilities and selfie camera to put a digital pair of glassed on a person’s face.
+The company, which have been seen to help pioneer online glasses shopping, is part of a growing set of e-retailers who are utilising AR in sales and marketing to improve a customer’s online shopping experience.

-Warby Parker claims the feature can offer accurate measurements of frames, as well as their color and texture, on a three-dimensional face of a customer.
+Warby Parker claims that its adoption of AR can offer accurate measurements of frames, as well as their color and texture, on a three-dimensional face of a customer.

 Use Case: Virtual Placement of Furnishings in a Home or a Showroom

-In order to visualize a product within a space, the application scans the expanse of a room through an iPhone or an iPad camera.
-Users can browse through over 2,000 IKEA products on an online database, to make their selections.
-Once chosen, users must point the device to the desired spot in a room, then drag and drop the selected product onto the space.
-IKEA Place can also save each user’s favorite products, share their selections on social media, and facilitate direct purchases through the IKEA website.
+In order to visualize a product within a space, the application scans the area of a room through an iPhone or an iPad camera.
+Users can browse through IKEA’s online database of over 2,000 products, to select a product that best suits their ‘Place’.
+IKEA Place can ultimately save the user’s favourite products, share their selections on social media, and facilitate direct purchases through the IKEA website.